-Admission to the Master of Accounting Science (MAS) program depends upon whether a student will have completed the undergraduate accountancy curriculum at ILLINOIS (i.e., ACCY 301, 302, 303, 304, 312, 405/415, 451, and 410).
+Admission to the Master of Accounting Science (MAS) program depends upon whether a student will have completed the undergraduate accountancy curriculum at ILLINOIS (i.e., ACCY 301, 302, 303, 304, 312, 405/415, and a 400-level ACCY elective).
 Students who will complete the ILLINOIS undergraduate accountancy curriculum and are currently enrolled in the initial stage of the BS/MAS program at ILLINOIS are eligible to apply to the graduate portion of this program.

 Students who will complete the accountancy major requirements from another accredited college or university should refer to the Master of Science in Accountancy (MSA) Program for information on the admission process and degree requirements.